daspanel/daspanel-docs/docs/help/install/linux.md

 | **DASPANEL_DEBUG** | yes  | False | Only set to True in a development environment |

 !!! summary "daspanel.site"
-    is a domain that always resolve any address to 127.0.0.1.
-Using it you don't need to change your computer `hosts` file to use Daspanel in your local computer.
+    this domain and all its subdomains always resolve to 127.0.0.1.
+Using it you don't need to change your computer `/etc/hosts` file to use Daspanel in your local computer.

 ### Start Daspanel